imgix/react-imgix/.github/ISSUE_TEMPLATE/bug_report.md

 **Before you submit:**

 - [ ] Please search through the existing issues (both open AND closed) to see if your issue has been discussed before.
-Github issue search can be used for this: https://github.com/imgix/react-imgix/issues?utf8=%E2%9C%93&q=is%3Aissue
+GitHub issue search can be used for this: https://github.com/imgix/react-imgix/issues?utf8=%E2%9C%93&q=is%3Aissue
 - [ ] Please ensure the problem has been isolated and reduced.
 This link explains more: http://css-tricks.com/6263-reduced-test-cases/

 **Describe the bug**